Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 - Blue marker: Rawnsley and Farguharson's waypoints

-- Red line: Rawnsley and Farguharson's route as the crow-flies
+- Green line: Rawnsley and Farguharson's one-day walk

-- Green line: Typical modern person's daily walk capacity
+- Red line: Typical modern person's one-day walk

-So how difficult is it to walk 20 miles every day for 10 days?
-How difficult is it to walk 57 miles in a day?
+So, how difficult is it to walk 20 miles every day for 10 days like Byng's companion I. D?
+Let alone 57 miles in a day?

 From Goddess Nessat.
 Or, it all depends on your point of view, Igor the Greek: